FAQ | BlazorPlate - A Multi-Tenant SaaS Starting Point Template

 • The Organization License is designed for businesses and allows multiple developers to use BlazorPlate for internal projects without any revenue restrictions, making it suitable for larger teams and commercial endeavors.

-Both licenses permit unlimited projects to be developed and deployed using BlazorPlate, ensuring flexibility and scalability for any size of operation.
+Both licenses allow you to build and deploy an unlimited number of BlazorPlate projects, ensuring flexibility and scalability for any size of operation.

 The Organization License is ideal for teams and businesses, granting unlimited developer seats within the organization.
 This license covers internal business operations and allows for unlimited deployments of projects developed with BlazorPlate.
 There are no revenue restrictions for commercial projects, making it suitable for enterprises pursuing expansive growth or working with multiple clients.